 LinkedIn is the largest professional networking site, with over 100 million members and growing.
 It is the site that employers and HR professional use most when searching for candidates.
 You can use it to network and connect with other professionals, join and participate in groups, provide answers to questions posted by other members, research company information, connect with alumni and interact with each other.
 The free basic version is all you need.

-- LinkedIn Webinars at LinkedIn Webinars provide free online presentations to help you get started using your account or to learn more about the features and functionality that LinkedIn offers.
+- The LinkedIn Webinars hosted on YouTube provide free online presentations to help you get started using your account or to learn more about the features and functionality that LinkedIn offers.

 Quick Tips for Success